History of South India: Satavahana Empire

 went on for a long time.
-The great rulers of the Satavahana Dynasty Gautamiputra Satakarni and Sri Yajna Sātakarni were able to defeat the foreign invaders like the Western Kshatrapas and stop their expansion.
-In the 3rd century CE the empire was split into smaller states.
+The great Satavahana emperors Gautamiputra Satakarni and Sri Yajna Sātakarni repulsed foreign invasions from the likes of the Western Kshatrapas and stopped their expansion.
+In the 3rd century CE, the empire was split into smaller states.

-Pallava Dynasty
+Pallava dynasty

-The Pallavas were a great south Indian dynasty who ruled between the 3rd century CE until their final decline in the 9th century CE.
-Their capital was Kanchipuram in Tamil Nadu.
+The Pallavas were a great Indian dynasty who ruled in southern India between the 3rd century CE until their final decline in the 9th century CE.
+Their capital was Kanchipuram in present-day Tamil Nadu.
 Their origins are not clearly known.
 However, it is surmised that they were Yadavas and they probably were feudatories of Satavahanas.
-Pallavas started their rule from Krishna river valley, known today as Palnadu, and subsequently spread to southern Andhra Pradesh and north Tamil Nadu.
-Mahendravarman I was a prominent Pallava king who began work on the rock-cut temples of Mahabalipuram.
-His son Narasimhavarman I came to throne in 630 CE.
-He defeated the Chalukya king Pulakeshin II in 632 CE and burned the Chalukyan capital Vatapi.
-Pallavas and Pandyas dominated the southern regions of South India between the 6th and the 9th centuries CE.
+Pallavas started their rule from Krishna River valley, known today as Palnadu, and subsequently spread to present-day southern Andhra Pradesh and northern Tamil Nadu.
+Mahendravarman I was a prominent Pallava monarch who began work on the rock-cut temples of Mahabalipuram.
+His son Narasimhavarman I ascended to the throne in 630 CE.
+He defeated the Chalukya emperor Pulakeshin II in 632 CE and burned the Chalukyan capital Vatapi.
+Pallavas and Pandyas dominated the southern regions of southern India between the 6th and the 9th centuries CE.